US-MFG-Demo/k8s-dapr-hack/Assignment05/README.md

 Congratulations, you have now completed assignment 5!

-Make sure you stop all running processes and close all the terminal windows in VS Code before proceeding to the next assignment.
+Make sure you stop all running processes before proceeding to the next assignment.

 Go to [assignment 6](../Assignment06/README.md).